Limulo/website-restyle2016/_posts/2015-06-01-scumm-versions.md

 un altro modo di mostrarle sarebbe questo:

 <p>La combinazione di tasti da usare è <img alt="Ctrl" src="{{ site.baseurl }}/assets/images/scumm/Ctrl.jpg" style="display: inline"> + <img alt="V" src="{{ site.baseurl }}/assets/images/scumm/V.jpg" style="display: inline"> e provocherà la comparsa di un messaggio al centro dello schermo che riporta appunto la versione del gioco, differente rispetto a quella dell'interprete, oltre ad altre statistiche relative all'uso della memoria (che magari vedremo meglio in un altro post).</p>
 {% endcomment %}

-As we see there is a difference from the interpreter version and the game version·
+As we see there is a difference from the interpreter version and the game version.

 ![game version]({{ site.baseurl }}/assets/images/scumm/ver-game.png)

 Game and interpreter versions are different because game and interpreter are two different software components.
-The _game_ is indeed a whole made of images, text and scripts, compacted and encoded in specific resource files inside the directory while the _interpreter_ is a software program which job is to decode these files and interpret them in order to run the game on our computer.
+The _game_ is indeed a whole made of images, text and scripts, compacted and encoded into specific resource files inside the directory while the _interpreter_ is a software program which job is to decode these files and interpret them in order to run the game on our computer.

 The same keys combo seen above is still valid if we are playing the game using _ScummVM_!

 ![game version in scummVM]({{ site.baseurl }}/assets/images/scumm/ver-game-scummvm.png)

-Here's a table where I listed all the informations about my LucasArts games:
+Here's a table where I listed all the informantion about my LucasArts games:

 <table>
     <tr>